cam-macd/Informatics-Large-Practical-2/README.md

 (Map pins = Air Quality Sensors, Red Regions = Building to Avoid, Grey line = Drone Flight Path)

+See the [**aqmaps**](https://github.com/cm8819991197253/Informatics-Large-Practical-2/tree/master/aqmaps) folder for drone control software

-See ilp-report for information of software architecture, class documentation, and the drone control algorithm.
+See [**ilp-report**](https://github.com/cm8819991197253/Informatics-Large-Practical-2/blob/master/ilp-report.pdf) for information of software architecture, class documentation, and the drone control algorithm.

-See ilp-results for a large amount of sample flight paths.
+See **ilp-results** for a large amount of sample flight paths.
 Geojson data can be read on [geojson.io](https://geojson.io/).